 About 10% of pancreatic cancer is caused by an inherited mutation in BRCA1 or BRCA2.
 Other genetic mutations have been linked to increased risk of pancreatic cancer.
 These include:

-Knowing if you have an inherited mutation is increasingly important for pancreatic cancer patients when making treatment decisions, because BRCA-associated cancers may respond better to certain treatments, including a treatment regimen that includes a type of chemotherapy known as platinum.
+Knowing if you have an inherited mutation is increasingly important for pancreatic cancer patients when making treatment decisions.
+People with pancreatic cancer and an inherited BRCA mutation may respond better to a treatment regimen that includes a type of chemotherapy known as platinum.
 Oxaliplatin is a platinum-containing drug used in some pancreatic cancer regimens.

 Olaparib (Lynparza) is a type of targeted therapy known as a PARP inhibitor which is FDA approved for maintenance treatment of pancreatic cancer in people with a BRCA mutation whose disease has not progressed after completing first-line platinum-based chemotherapy.

 People who carry a Lynch syndrome mutation are more likely to have a tumor biomarker called MSI-High.
 These tumors tend to respond well to certain immunotherapy agents.
 The drug pembrolizumab (Keytruda) has been approved to treat any type of MSI-High solid tumor (including pancreatic cancer).